 The cemetery of Laeken is the oldest of the Brussels Region.
-Originally a pilgrimage place to worship Maria, it recently underwent the most important renovation of a Belgian cemetery ever and the works were completed in 2017.
+Originally a pilgrimage place to worship Virgin Mary, it recently underwent the most important renovation of a Belgian cemetery ever, with the works completed in 2017.

 It is an open-air museum of silent funerary art and the resting place for many personalities that shaped the young and dynamic Brussels of the 19th century.